 Other Risk Factors for Cervical Cancer

 - Childbirth at a young age: Giving birth to one’s first child before age 17 increases the risk of cervical cancer.

-- Diet: Not consuming enough fruit and vegetables puts you at higher risk for cervical cancer.
+- Diet: Not consuming enough fruits and vegetables puts you at higher risk for cervical cancer.

 - Family history: If your mother or sister had cervical cancer, your risk is higher.

 - Maternal Diethylstilbestrol (DES) use: This hormonal drug was taken by women from the 1940s to 1970s to prevent pregnancy complications.
 Women whose mothers took DES (called “DES Daughters”) are at higher risk of developing cervical (and vaginal) cancer.

 - Multiple births: Having three or more births increases the risk of cervical cancer.